 - Water appropriation permits

 - On Nov.
 1, 2018, the DNR issued six water appropriation permits for the NorthMet Project for various construction and operational activities at the mine and plant sites.
-Minnesota Statute requires the DNR to manage water resources to ensure an adequate supply to meet long-range seasonal requirements for domestic, agricultural, fish and wildlife, recreational, power, navigation, and quality control purposes.
+Minnesota Statute requires the DNR to manage water resources to ensure an adequate supply to meet long-range seasonal requirements for domestic, municipal, industrial, agricultural, fish and wildlife, recreational, power, navigation, and quality control purposes.
 The Water Appropriation Permit Program exists to balance competing management objectives that include both development and protection of Minnesota's water resources.

 - Public waters work permit

 - On Nov.
 1, 2018, the DNR issued a public waters work permit for the NorthMet Project.
 The permit is for a culvert extension to widen Dunka Road, the connecting road between the NorthMet plant site and mine site.
 The DNR’s Public Waters Work Permit Program regulates water development activities below the ordinary high water level in public waters and public waters wetlands.
-Proposed projects affecting the course, current, or cross-section of these water bodies may require a Public Waters Work Permit from the DNR, as well as permits from other state agencies.
+Proposed projects affecting the course, current, or cross-section of these water bodies may require a Public Waters Work Permit from the DNR, as well as authorizations from other state agencies.

 Reference documents